Beauty Tips With Millet

 The ingredients of millet provide true beauty from the inside

 The ingredients of millet have a positive impact on the growth and appearance of the nails, as well as the appearance of the skin.
-Poor nutrition increase not only pounds on the hips but also lets your skin and hair look bad.
+Poor nutrition increases pounds on the hips and makes your skin and hair look bad.
 It is not enough to rely only on the care of the outside and the effect of skin creams because the skin is a reflection of our diet and lifestyle.
-Make your skin look better with the nutrients supply of millet the home beauty tip.
+Make your skin look better with the nutrients supply of millet, the home beauty tip.

 Beauty Tips With Millet – Benefits

 The grain contains many minerals and trace elements that are essential for healthy skin, hair, and nails.
 In addition to 70 % carbohydrates, millet grains contain about 10 % protein and also fat and minerals such as cereals, phosphorus, fluorine, iron, calcium, and silicon, as well as tocopherol and vitamin B6.
 The water content is around 12 %.

 Besides a high iron content, millet contains a lot of silica.
 Silica is an essential trace element for connective tissue.
 It tightens the skin.
 Silica also makes glamorous hair.
 Iron deficiency is the cause of brittle nails and diffuse hair loss.
 Millet can close gaps in the supply of iron.